Like4Schnitzel/yt-dlp-Music-GUI/README.md

 variable-name=value
 ```
 Empty lines get ignored, lack of an equals sign will result in an error, causing the line to get ignored.
 Spaces before and after the sign will not be ignored.
-If the file could not be found or a variable that is used in the program hasn't been assigned in the file, it instead assumes it's default value.
-Below is a template of a `config.txt` file with all currently available variables and their default values.
+If the file could not be found or a variable that is used in the program hasn't been assigned in the file, it instead assumes its default value.
+Below is a template `config.txt` file with all currently available variables and their default values.
 ```
 ffmpeg-path=ffmpeg
 yt-dlp-path=yt-dlp

 delay-seconds=1
 replace-chars=<>:"/\|?*
+file-format-options=default (best audio);.opus;.mp3;.ogg;.m4a

 frame-width=620
 frame-height=350